MatheusRibeiro443/Ciphers/README.md

 # Ciphers

 - Encryption options, decryption and break of various ciphers.
-- César and Vigenère ciphers have been added so far.
+- César, Vigenère and Vernam ciphers have been added so far.